amarkaswan/CarND-Extended-Kalman-Filter-Project/README.md

 /ExtendedKF
 ```
 ## Sensor Fusion Software Pipeline
 The intended pipeline is implemented based on the starter code.
-The soucre code files associated with the pipeline are included in `src` folder of this repository, and are listed below.
+The source code files associated with the pipeline are included in `src` folder of this repository and are listed below.
 ```
 src
 │───kalman_filter.h